#

 3PM-7PM

-Step into a real piece of Venetian tradition at Paolo Brandolisio’s workshop, where gondola oars and forcole (the curved rowlocks) are still carved by hand from a single piece of cherry or walnut wood.
-This is more than craftsmanship, it’s centuries-old artistry, and Paolo is one of the last true masters.
-He supplies most of Venice’s gondoliers, keeping this beautiful tradition alive with every piece he makes.
+Paolo Brandolisio’s workshop is a true piece of Venetian tradition.
+Here, gondola oars and forcole (the elegant curved rowlocks) are still carved by hand from a single block of cherry or walnut wood.
+More than craftsmanship, it’s centuries-old artistry, and Paolo, one of the last masters of his kind, continues to supply Venice’s gondoliers and keep this tradition alive.

 A true hidden gem for anyone who loves handcrafted mosaics and unique Murano glass jewelry.
 This studio creates beautiful pieces using fine Murano glass and handpicked marbles, turning traditional materials into modern works of art, from jewelry to mosaic designs for walls and decor.